wooorm/is-alphabetical/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-Check if a character is alphabetical.
+Check if a character is (ASCII) alphabetical.

 ## Install